How To Do London Fashion Week's Looped Bun On All Hair Lengths

 @itslianna.s heyy🤍, guys i tried the bohemian braids on my natural hair but i looked like crazy eyes so ermm😭 #fypシ #twobunshairstyle #hair #blackgirlhair ♬ original sound - iiluvblackwomen ❕

 Make like @itslianna.s and create two little looped buns for a '90s feel.
-Lianna spritzes their hair generously with a water mist and enlists Eco Style Moroccan Argan Oil Styling Gel, £5.99, and Aunt Jackie's Ice Curls Glossy Curling Jelly, £8.49, alongside an updo bristle brush like the Cantu Updo Brush with Natural Bristles, £6.99.
+Lianna spritzes their hair generously with a water mist and enlists a styling gel alongside an updo bristle brush.
 Lianna ties each section into a small ponytail and fashions a loop by folding the ends of the ponytail up towards the base and securing with a hair tie.
 Laid edges is the finishing touch.

 @abbiecurls 4 different types of low bun hairstyles.
 Which one is your favourite? #naturalhair #curlyhair #lowbun #sockbun #slickbun #afrohair #abbiecurls ♬ WHATS POPPIN - Jack Harlow